 Community Health Initiatives

-With input from members of the community and collaboration with a wide variety of agencies, Palmetto Health's Community Health office has addressed critical community health care needs in Richland, Lexington, Fairfield and Pickens counties.
+With input from members of the community and collaboration with a wide variety of agencies, Palmetto Health's Office of Community Health has addressed critical community health care needs in Richland, Lexington, Fairfield and Sumter counties.

 Additional Community Health Programs:

 Community and Workplace Health Screenings

 Thank you for your support of Palmetto Health Office of Community Health.
 We’d like to help you setup a screening event for 2014.

 Palmetto Health offers free prostate cancer and diabetes screenings for faith-based organizations, civic groups and work sites.

 29203 LiveWell Columbia Community Assessment

 2013 Community Health Needs Assessment